DrummerViking/tools/Test-Autodiscover/readme.md

 ```
 In this example it will show the EWS URL for the cloud user, queried against an on-premises endpoint 'mail.contoso.com'.

+### PARAMETER EmailAddress
+Email address of the user account you want to test.

+### PARAMETER Server
+This is an optional parameter.
+In case you want to specifically test AutodiscoverV2 against an on-premises FQDN or Office 365.
+The default value is "Outlook.office365.com".

+### PARAMETER Protocol
+Select one of the following mandatory values: "AutodiscoverV2","ActiveSync","Ews","Rest","Substrate","SubstrateNotificationService","SubstrateSearchService","OutlookMeetingScheduler".

+### PARAMETER ShowQueriedUrl
+This is an optional parameter.
+It will show the QueriedUrl in case you want to copy and paste into a browser.

 ## Version History:
 ### 1.00 - 10/11/2020
  - First Release